astro-datalab/astrocafe/README.md

 ```
 ############################################################
-       Point your prowser to: http://localhost:8888
+       Point your browser to: http://localhost:8888
 ############################################################
 ```